Working from home online was no longer just a trend it was becoming a lifestyle shift for millions of people, including myself.

 So use these resources not just to read and understand…

-If you’re thinking about starting, here’s my honest advice:
+If you’re thinking about starting something seriously with your passion and dedication, here’s my honest advice for you:

 You’ll figure things out along the way.